Trump's rocky start in the Middle East

 All this in the nine weeks Trump has been in office.

-The US is intensifying its operations in these conflicts and in Iraq and Syria, it has boosted its presence on the ground.
+The US is intensifying its operations in these conflicts, and in Iraq and Syria, it has boosted its presence on the ground.

-The Trump administration has already loosened the rules for counter-terrosim missions in parts of Yemen, allowing the Pentagon to carry more of them out without authorization from the White House.
+The Trump administration has already loosened the rules for counter-terrorism missions in parts of Yemen, allowing the Pentagon to carry more of them out without authorization from the White House.
 And they are discussing doing the same in Libya and Somalia.

 There have been concerns that this relaxing of policy might remove a layer of checks and balances and in turn fuel a rise in civilian deaths.